firasuke/mussel/README.md

 ## Additional Steps
 * Build, and install `libstdc++-v3` (For C++ Support) (Enabled by default)
 * Build, and install `libgomp` (For OpenMP Support) (Disabled by default)
+* Configure, build and install `libgcc-static` (Automatically done for architectures that require it)

 ## Credits and Inspiration
 mussel is possible thanks to the awesome work done by Aurelian,